 - Further management: Toleration of an oropharyngeal airway indicates an at-risk airway; preparations should be made for intubation.

 Nasopharyngeal airway (NPA)

-- Description: a long flexible tube inserted into the nostril and down into the nasopharynx to prevent the tongue from occluding the airway
+- Description: a soft flexible tube inserted through the nares into the nasopharynx to prevent the tongue from occluding the airway

 - Sizing rule: nostril to the ipsilateral tragus

 - Consider topical decongestant to decrease the risk of epistaxis (e.g., oxymetazoline ).

 - Insert gently without forcing.

 - Aim posteriorly, not superiorly.